chesterbr/chesterbr.github.io/_posts/2022-12-15-updating-dumb-electric-lock-home-assistant-esphome-sp8266.md

 comments: true
 ---

-In the [last post](2022-10-29-making-an-old-school-dorbell-ring-on-telegram-home-assistant.md) I described how I used an ESP8266 (Wemos D1 Mini board) and ESPHome to detect when my ancient doorbell rings, and trigger a notification on my phone.
-This time, I'm going to use the same board and a relay to unlock the front door.
-Combining those two I can allow deliveries to be left at the door, open the door for visitors, and even unlock both that door and the internal one (which has a smart lock) when I arrive home.
+In the [last post](2022-10-29-making-an-old-school-dorbell-ring-on-telegram-home-assistant.md) I described how I used an [ESP8266 board](https://makersportal.com/blog/2019/6/12/wemos-d1-mini-esp8266-arduino-wifi-board) to detect when my ancient doorbell rings, and trigger a notification on my phone.
+This time, I'm going to use the same board and a relay to unlock the front door, which, combined with the ring detection, will allow me to get deliveries past the front door, open it for visitors, and even unlock both that door and the internal one (which already has a smart lock) when I arrive home!

 ![ESP8266 and relay shield](/img/2022/12/esp-and-relay-shield.jpg){: .center }